mjidelouss/Born2BeRoot/README.md

 You will create your first machine in VirtualBox (or UTM if you can’t use VirtualBox) under specific instructions.
 Then, at the end of this project, you will be able to set up your own operating system while implementing strict rules.

-What is a Virtual Machine?
+* What is a Virtual Machine?

 A virtual machine is a software capable of installing an Operating System within itself, making the OS think that it is hosted on a real computer.
 With virtual machines we can create virtual devices that will behave in the same way as physical devices, using their own CPU, memory, network interface and storage.
 This is possible because the virtual machine is hosted on a physical device, which is the one that provides the hardware resources to the VM.
 The software program that creates virtual machines is the hypervisor.
 The hypervisor is responsible for isolating the VM resources from the system hardware and making the necessary implementations so that the VM can use these resources.
 The devices that provide the hardware resources are called host machines or hosts.
 The different virtual machines that can be assigned to a host are called guests or guest machines.
 The hypervisor uses a part of the host machine's CPU, storage, etc., and distributes them among the different VMs.

 There can be multiple virtual machines on the same host and each of these will be isolated from the rest of the system.
 Thanks to this, we can run different operating systems on our machine.
 For each virtual machine, we can run a different operating system distribution.
 Each of these operating systems will behave as if they were hosted on a physical device, so we will have the same experience when using an OS on a physical machine and on a virtual machine.

-How do Virtual Machines work?
+* How do Virtual Machines work ?
 Virtualization allow us share a system with multiple virtual environments.
 The hypervisor manages the hardware system and separate the physical resources from the virtual environments.
 The resources are managed followitn the needs, from the host to the guests.
 When an user from a VM do a task that requires additional resources from the physical environment, the hypervisor manages the request so that the guest OS could access the resources of the physical environment.
 Once we know how they work, it is a good idea to see all the advantages we get from using virtual machines: